agilepro/software-craftsmanship/docs/Error Handling/Examples/missing-context.md

 #  Poor Error Msg – Missing Context

 I collect examples of poor error messages, and discuss why they are bad.
-Today’s example comes from Chrome, Google’s browser.
+Today's example comes from Chrome, Google's browser.
 I have been using it a lot recently.
 But rather suddenly, it starts popping up an error window when I start it up.
 Here is what the error window looks like:

 ![](missing-context-img1.png)